 The official website of the author of Hitchhiker’s Guide to the Galaxy, the greatest book ever come out of the great publishing companies of Ursa Minor.
 Almost, but not quite, entirely unlike getting smashed in the head by a lemon wrapped around a gold brick.
 Adams was rudely taken from us in 2001.
 So long Doug, and thanks for all the laughs.

 And I thought MY site had a goofy name.
 However, this was the end-all and be-all of Terry Pratchett sites on the web.
 He’s author of the great Discworld fantasy novels…think J.R.
 Tolkein meets Douglas Adams.
-Too good to lose, the link now points to the static, Internet Archive cached version of the site.
+First Douglas Adams passes, then Terry Pratchett in 2015.
+We’ll not see their like again.

 Great fansite of the great literary cynicist, in my opinion the finest writer who ever lived.
 Features some terrific images from the author’s life, as well as the Kilgore Trout Sci-Fi Collection, containing both original and amateur Trout stories (including the chance to submit your own).
 While you’re there, click on the Chrono-Synclastic Infundibulum, which will whisk you away to some other awesome Vonnegut sites, including a new middle-name generator a la Slapstick.
 Tell them William Muskellunge-14 Hunter sent you.
 From the ashes of Geocities, the link now points to the static, archived version of the site at oocities.